- Members can practise using a variety of structures

 Practices with non-members

 A principal in a practice is a defined term in the regulations.
-Typically it’s someone in a leadership role in the practice, usually a partner, director or shareholder.
+Typically it’s someone in a leadership role in the practice, usually a partner or director.
 As leaders they have ability to influence the actions of the practice.
-Therefore non-member principals need to apply for recognition as an Affiliate member.
+Therefore, non-member principals need to apply for recognition as an Affiliate member where the firm wishes to promote itself as “Chartered Accountants”.

 Explore about Affiliate membershipsFind out more